Some Facts About Morphs

 4) Move, scale and rotate the red magnet to create the deformation.

+5) By default, only the body part you added the magnet to is selected, in this case the chest.
+That looks weird.
 In the Parameters Palette you can use the button "Add object to deform" to add more body parts; in case of the chest I'd also add lCollar, rCollar and abdomen, to get a smooth shape.
+When you've added a wrong body part by mistake: just select it, look for the morph dial of the magnet and dial it to 0.

 Of course you can use several magnets per body part, but it is a time-consuming work.
+To save the magnet deformation as a morph please read on:

 Creating morphs from magnets